-Name Operation Operand Blank A relocatable ex- pression or blank complete.
+Name Operation Operand Blank • A relocatable ex- pression or blank

+The operand specifies the point to which control may be transferred when loading is complete.
 This point is usually the first machine-instruction in the program, as shown in the following sequence.